-- Feed your dog the foods that will help to bind his stool several times throughout the day. (about 4 or 5 times)
+- Feed your dog the foods that will help to bind their stool several times throughout the day.
+(About 4 or 5 times.)

-- Don’t feed your dog his normal food during this time. (only a few bits mixed in, if you need to get him to notice the new foods)
+- Don’t feed your dog their normal food during this time.
+(Only a few bits mixed in, if you need to get your dog to notice the new foods that are there.)

-- Don’t let the diarrhea continue for long without phoning or visiting the vet. (the diarrhea can quickly get worse, and it might signal something more serious is going on)
+- Don’t let the diarrhea continue for long without phoning or visiting the vet — especially if your dog is a puppy.
+(Diarrhea in dogs can quickly get worse, and it might signal something more serious is going on.)

 Must read: Vet or No Vet When Your Dog Has Diarrhea?

 Finally, (and this is a difficult one to do as a pet parent)… don’t let your dog outside to go to the bathroom too many times in a row.

 Only you will know what your dog’s signals for going outside are.
 And you should be able to tell when they really need to go — as opposed to when they’re just uncomfortable and keeps thinking they have to go.